Ishaq KundawalaProfessor of Law

 Professor Kundawala was in private practice for over five years.
 He was an associate at the international law firm of Baker Botts L.L.P.
 His area of practice was Corporate Bankruptcy.
 While he was at Baker Botts, Professor Kundawala handled the estimation and ultimate resolution of approximately $1.5 billion of toxic tort related bankruptcy claims filed against one of the nation’s largest copper producers.
 His experience in private practice also includes the representation of one of the country's leading online travel service providers in several major commercial airline bankruptcy cases and related disputes.
 Professor Kundawala has extensive experience participating in court hearings (trial and appellate), depositions, and mediations.
 In 2006, he was named a “Rising Star” by Texas Monthly and Law & Politics.
 He was also active in the Dallas Volunteer Attorney Program representing distressed women in divorce matters on a pro bono basis.

 Professor Kundawala’s areas of expertise are Bankruptcy and Commercial Litigation.
 His research interests include Bankruptcy Reform and the intersection of Bankruptcy and Mass Tort Law.
-He teaches Contracts, Bankruptcy, UCC: Secured Transactions and UCC: Sales.
-Professor Kundawala serves on the Law Faculty's Admissions Committee and he is also an advisor to the Asian Pacific American Law Students Association and to the Florida Bar Young Lawyers Division (Law Student Division).
-Professor Kundawala also coaches the Willem C. Vis International Commercial Arbitration Moot Court Team.
+He teaches Contracts, Bankruptcy, UCC: Secured Transactions, UCC: Sales and Professional Responsibility.
+Professor Kundawala serves on the Law Faculty's Admissions Committee and he is also an advisor to the Asian Pacific American Law Students Association.
+Professor Kundawala coaches the Willem C. Vis International Commercial Arbitration Moot Court Team.

 The Attorney Gag Rule in Consumer Bankruptcy Cases and the Continued Efficacy of it in a Post-Milavetz World, 43 U. Mem.
 L. Rev. 1 (2012) (lead article).